How does Kerberos work - an introduction for beginner.

 With the ride ticket in hand, we can now access the theme park and specific rides 🎢 or request a new ride ticket with our access ticket 🎟️

-In the next post we walk through RDP and what happens on a packet level.
+In one of the next posts we walk through RDP and what happens on a packet level.

 Did you find this article valuable?